Hugh L. White

 Hugh Lawson White (August 19, 1881 – September 20, 1965) was an American politician from Mississippi and a member of the Democratic Party.
-He served two non-consecutive terms as Governor of Mississippi (1936–1940, 1952–1956).
+He served two non-consecutive terms as the governor of Mississippi (1936–1940, 1952–1956).

 Early life

 White was born near McComb, Mississippi.
-He attended Soule's Business College, at St. Thomas’ Hall, graduating in 1898.
+He attended Soule's Business College, at St. Thomas' Hall, graduating in 1898.
 He then attended the University of Mississippi.
 While at Mississippi, he was a member of the Fraternity of Delta Psi (aka St. Anthony Hall).

 Career

 White was an industrialist and owned J.J.
 White Lumber Company.